qrvey/partner-portal/docs/software-developer/04-Embedding Qrvey Widgets/07-Widgets/web-form-end-user.md

 displayed_sidebar: getting-started
 ---

 The Web Form End User widget enables allows you to embed web forms into your frontend application.
+Alternatively, you can [use an iframe to embed Web Forms](../../../composer/05-Working%20with%20Data/Web%20Forms/08-Publishing/embedding-web-forms.md).

 ```html
 <!-- Tag -->